 The Yale University Police Department takes very seriously its obligation to investigate all allegations of police misconduct and will take appropriate action when warranted.
 Yale police officers are trained to follow the use of force policy to protect the life of those we serve.
 The process for reporting any complaint against any member of the department is simple and straightforward.
 Community members should contact Police Communications at 203-432-4400 and request to see a supervisory officer.
 A supervisor will respond and take the initial complaint, which most often can be resolved expeditiously at that level.
 Should any complaint require additional investigation, the matter will be referred to the Office of the Chief, which will assign the matter for investigation.

-A diverse police agency and inclusive environment increases transparency, promotes new ideas, performs at a higher level and enhances the agency’s ability to continue to serve the community in an increasingly complex, competitive and diverse world.
-The Yale Police Department has greater diversity then peer agencies within the south central Connecticut region.
-Yale Police believes that data is an important catalyst for change and indicator of progress.
+A diverse police agency and inclusive environment increases transparency, promotes new ideas, performs at a higher level, and enhances the agency’s ability to continue to serve the community in an increasingly complex, competitive, and diverse world.
+Yale University has a progressive and diverse police department.